hyunp2/ghp_mof/README.md

 ```

 ### Dataset
-`data/hMOF_CO2_info.csv` contains the MOF name, MOFid, MOFkey, and isotherm data of 137,652 hypothetical MOF (hMOF) structures.
-It is a starting point of our framework.
+`data/hMOF_CO2_info.csv` contains MOF name, MOFid, MOFkey, and isotherm data of 137,652 [hypothetical MOF (hMOF)](https://mof.tech.northwestern.edu/databases) structures.

-### MOF linker generation
-New MOF linkers are generated using a diffusion model named [DiffLinker](https://github.com/igashov/DiffLinker) with the molecular fragments parsed from high-performing MOFs in the hMOF dataset.

-Workflow:
+## Workflow
 1. High-performing MOF structures (with CO2 capacity larger than 2 mmol/g @ 0.1 bar) are selected from the hMOF database
-2. The MOFids of high-performing MOFs are parsed to yield the SMILES strings of MOF linkers
+2. The MOFids of these high-performing MOFs are parsed to yield the SMILES strings of MOF linkers
-3. Matched Molecular Pair Algorithm (MMPA) is used to fragment unique linkers into their corresponding molecular fragments
+3. [Matched Molecular Pair Algorithm (MMPA)](https://www.rdkit.org/docs/source/rdkit.Chem.rdMMPA.html) implemented in RDKit is used to fragment the unique linkers into their corresponding molecular fragments
-4. DiffLinker is used to sample new MOF linkers with varying number of sampled atoms
+4. [DiffLinker](https://github.com/igashov/DiffLinker) is then used to sample new MOF linkers with number of sampled atoms varying from 5 to 10
-5. The generated linkers are assembled with one of the three pre-selected nodes into new MOFs in pcu topology
+5. The generated linkers are assembled with one of three pre-selected nodes into MOFs in the pcu topology

-### Note
-The following files in the *utils* folder were obtained from the [DeLinker](https://github.com/oxpig/DeLinker) package (under the *analysis* or *data* folder):

-- prepare_data_from_sdf.py
-- fpscores.pkl.gz
-- frag_utils.py
-- sascorer.py
-- wehi_pains.csv

-The following files in the *utils* folder were obtained from the [DiffLinker](https://github.com/igashov/DiffLinker) package (under the *data/zinc* folder):

-- filter_and_merge.py
-- prepare_dataset.py
-- prepare_dataset_parallel.py
+6. The are evaluated using metrics including synthesizability accessibility score (SAscore), synthesizability complexity score (SCscore), validity, uniqueness, and internal diversity.

 ### License
-This framework is released under the Creative Commons (CC) License.
+This computational framework is released under the CC BY 4.0 Licence.